benjaminsainz/ECAC-S/README.md

 # ECAC-S

-**Authors:** Benjamin Ma.
-Sainz-Tinajero and Andres E. Gutierrez-Rodriguez.
+**Authors:** Benjamin M. Sainz-Tinajero and Andres E. Gutierrez-Rodriguez.
 **Paper title:** Scalable Evolutionary Clustering using Classifiers and its Application on Satellite Image Segmentation

 ## Abstract